Copyright 2015 – Stephen Redgwell

 But Ed and Eloria saw it and were aghast.
 The Germans needed to be stopped.

 In the early to mid 1930s, Adolf Hitler’s star was ascending.
 It was before the world understood his evil nature.
-And while many people blame British PM Neville Chamberlain for allowing himself to be fooled by Hitler, there were two PMs before him, and an American president, Franklin Roosevelt, who must also shoulder the blame.
+And while many people blame British PM Neville Chamberlain for allowing himself to be fooled by Hitler, there were two PMs before him, and an American president, Franklin Roosevelt, who must shoulder some of the blame.
 Ramsay MacDonald and Stanley Baldwin were the British prime ministers from 1929 until 1937.
 Chamberlain got handed a mess, yet history treats him shabbily.
-Today, we look back at Chamberlain’s 1938 trip to Germany, and his declaration of “peace for our time” as a naive attempt to stop the Nazis, but for him to shoulder all the blame is unfair.
+Today, we look back at Chamberlain’s 1938 trip to Germany, and his declaration of “peace for our time” as a naïve attempt to stop the Nazis, but for him to shoulder all the blame is unfair.

 Ed Hugis would have told you that directly.
 There would be no mincing words.
 Ed and Eloria’s transfer to the Middle East in 1933 was an attempt to gather information about Germany’s interest in the region.
 Two Canadians on their way to a largely backward area of the planet.
 It was a region ruled by a tribal culture, complete with fights over water, livestock or someone’s daughter.
 There were always conflicts going on.
 About the only ones who ignored most of it were Bedouins – a lowly caste of desert wanderers.
 Few Arabs liked them.
 That would make the Bedouins valuable allies for Ed and Eloria throughout their time in Persia.